terminal-nerds/website/README.md

 **If you wish to contribute to this project, please take a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file**.
-You will find instructions there how to navigate through our development processes.
+You will find instructions there on how to navigate through our development processes.

 Or... do you wish to be more involved in this project? **How about joining us then?**\